nrjones8/blog/content/18f-fbi-officer-data.md

 Tags: visualization, R, ggplot
 Slug: 18f-fbi-police-employee-data
 Author: Nick Jones
-Summary: Using data provided by the FBI and 18F to see how police forces have grown
+Summary: Using data provided by the FBI and 18F to see how police forces have grown over time.

 ## Intro to data